Security & Trust

 Binary signing

-Agent binaries are signed with an asymmetric key held offline - air-gapped from the build pipeline.
-The agent verifies the signature cryptographically before applying any update.
+Agent binaries are signed with a key isolated from the build pipeline.
+The agent verifies the signature before applying any update.
 A build pipeline compromise cannot produce a valid signature.

 Dependency vulnerability scanning